Slovenský časopis pre pedagogické vedy / Slovak Journal for Educational Sciences

 • The name of your file must contain the first four words of the title of your article, e.g., Quality_of_Teacher_Life.doc

-• The length of articles should be as follows: Theoretical or empirical articles – max.
+• The maximum length of submissions (including references) is as follows: Scholarly articles – max.
 25 standard pages (45.000 characters), information about events – max.
 4 standard pages (7.200 characters), book reviews – max.
 6 standard pages (10.800 characters).
-The editorial board does not accept the so-called collegial reviews, i.e., a review written by a person who is of the same affiliation as the book author.

 • The scholarly article must contain an abstract of 10-15 sentences and have 5-6 keywords.